What to Expect When You Apply to Work at BlueCross

 Once you’ve found the position you can picture yourself in, fill out the online application.

-For example, if you are applying for a supervisory role, make sure your resume clearly says how much experience you have as a manager.
+For example, if you are applying for a supervisory role, make sure your resume clearly states your experience as a manager.
+You want to provide as much information as possible that is tailored to the job.

 Find the right fit

-While recruiters want to make sure the individual hired for a position is the right fit for BlueCross, they also need to make sure the position is the right fit for the person.
+Recruiters make sure the person hired for a position is the right fit for BlueCross and the job is the right fit for the person.

 Review your application

-Before submitting your application, double-check it to make sure everything is correct and accurate.
+Before submitting your application, make sure everything is correct and accurate.
 Review your uploaded documents to make sure you have attached the correct files.

 What happens after

-Potential employees should be prepared to go through several stages in the application process.
-Here is how the process works:
+Potential employees should be prepared to go through several stages in the application process:

 • Recruiter screen — This is when the application is reviewed by a recruiter.
-This may involve a phone call or email with a recruiter.
+This may involve a phone call or scheduled, virtual Teams meeting with a recruiter.

-• Manager review — In this stage, your application will be reviewed by the hiring manager.
-This stage will involve one or more interviews.
-Most of our interviews are done remotely via telephone.
+• Manager review — In this stage, the hiring manager reviews your application.
+This stage might involve more than one interview.
+We do most of our interviews remotely via telephone.

-• Offer and background check — Once you have been selected for a position at BlueCross, you will have to go through a background check and a drug screen.
+• Offer and background check — Once you have been selected for a position at BlueCross, you will have to go through the pre-employment screening process, which includes a background check and a drug screen.

-“The majority of the positions here will require applicants to have two or three different conversations before they move on to the offer process,” Boone says.
+Most of the positions here require applicants to have two or three conversations before they move on to the offer process.

-Candidates should be prepared to engage in a two-way dialogue with recruiters and the hiring manager.
+Be prepared to engage in a two-way dialogue with recruiters and hiring management.
 Come with questions.
-Make sure the position and the team will be the right fit for you.
+Make sure the position and the team are the right fit for you.

 Related Reading: